-Mercy is equipped with central Iowa's only fellowship-trained vascular neurosurgeon, Dr. Einar Bogason.
+Mercy is equipped with central Iowa's only fellowship-trained vascular neurosurgeon, Einar Bogason, M.D., cerebrovascular and endovascular medical director of the Mercy Stroke Program.
 Dr. Bogason is one of the few surgeons in the state trained in 'clipping' or 'coiling' an aneurysm.

 What is 'coiling'?